 Surge Protection Device (SPD) in Plug-in EV Charger Installation.

-We also recommend installing a surge protection device on your EV charger as shown in the illustrative image below to shield your EV charger and other electrical equipment from voltage spikes triggered by lightning or power surges, the SPD absorbs excess voltage, safeguarding sensitive electronics from damage.
+We also recommend installing a surge protection device on your EV charger, as shown in the illustrative image below, to shield your EV charger and other electrical equipment from voltage spikes triggered by lightning or power surges.
+The SPD absorbs excess voltage, safeguarding sensitive electronics from damage.

 Hardwired EV Charger Wiring Diagram